Undergraduate Academic Policies

 Attendance Policy

-The College’s educational approach is personal and hands-on.
+The University’s educational approach is personal and hands-on.
 Interaction among students and faculty supports the development of knowledge and skills for academic success and professional development.
 Therefore, consistent attendance, punctuality, and active participation are highly valued.
 The practices and guidelines outlined in this policy intend to support those values.

 Documented Absences

-The College understands that situations arise that may interfere with attendance and are beyond the control of the student.
+The University understands that situations arise that may interfere with attendance and are beyond the control of the student.
 These include, but are not limited to, medical emergencies for the student or members of their family, an important legal obligation, military deployment, job-related obligations, or the unfortunate passing of a loved one.
 In such cases, a student may provide timely documentation for the related absence to Academic Affairs, which will review the circumstances and record the absence as “documented” when warranted (denoted on the student’s attendance record with a “D”).
 The student will then be permitted and encouraged to make up any missed exams or assignments.

 Note: All documents are subject to verification and must be submitted no later than seven (7) days after the related absence(s).
-Submitting falsified documents is a serious violation of the Code of Academic and Scholarly Integrity, resulting in sanctions up to and including expulsion from the College.
+Submitting falsified documents is a serious violation of the Code of Academic and Scholarly Integrity, resulting in sanctions up to and including expulsion from the University.
 Students should send any questions and/or appropriate documentation to:

 Sanctioned Absences

-A student may miss a class because they are representing the College or School at a conference, an academic or athletic competition, or a co-curricular event.
+A student may miss a class because they are representing the University or School at a conference, an academic or athletic competition, or a co-curricular event.
 These valuable experiences enhance student learning and achievement.
 In such cases, Academic Affairs records the absence as “sanctioned” (denoted on the student’s attendance record with an “S”).
 The student will be permitted and encouraged to make up any missed exams or assignments.

 Absence Guidelines